RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 ## 📖 Overview

 The web server runs **Nginx** on Ubuntu, acting as the single entry point for all client traffic.

-It serves the static frontend files and reverse proxies all `/api/*` requests initiated on the dashboard and sends it to the Flask API server on the API Network (192.168.35.0/24)
+It serves the static frontend dashboard and reverse proxies API requests to the Flask backend located on the API Network (192.168.35.0/24)

 ---